19hours/sg-statutes/Acts/Income Tax Act.md

 [1/98; 30/2007]

-(4) Notwithstanding subsection (1)(a) but subject to subsection (6), where a contribution is made by an employer in any year to the medisave account of his employee maintained under the Central Provident Fund Act (Cap.
+(4) Notwithstanding subsection (1)(a) but subject to subsection (6), where a contribution is made by an employer in any year before 2013 to the medisave account of his employee maintained under the Central Provident Fund Act (Cap.
 36), the contribution up to the maximum amount referred to in subsection (5) shall not be deemed to be income accruing to the employee.

 [22/2011 wef 01/01/2011]

+[Act 19 of 2013 wef 28/11/2013]

 (5) The maximum amount is $1,500 less —